 - Have you had an in-depth conversation with the person entrusting you with the task?
 This may prevent problems or uncertainties that may arise after death.

 - Will you be authorized to access the safe-deposit box where the will or other important papers are kept?
 Will you know where to locate asset information and the point of contact at the various financial institutions?

 - What is the location of the safe containing valuables such as jewelry, birth certificate, passports, or keys to an automobile or home?
 Will you be given the passcode?

-Whether you are executor or the person naming an executor, the most important point I can make to you is don’t go it alone; reach out to a tax professional or attorney for guidance every step of the way.
+Whether you are executor or the person choosing an executor, the most important point I can make to you is don't go it alone; reach out to a tax professional or attorney for guidance every step of the way.